 David Tauben, M.D., is a board certified physician at the Center for Pain Relief at UWMC-Roosevelt and chief of Pain Medicine for UW Medicine.
 He holds a UW endowed professorship in General Internal Medicine and the Hughes M. & Katherine G. Black Endowed Professorship in Health Psychology & Medicine and is a UW professor of Anesthesiology and Pain Medicine.
 He is director of Medical Student Education in Pain Medicine and medical director for UW TelePain.

-Each person's medical condition is a unique experience; so each and every diagnosis and treatment depends on the "who," in addition to the "where and when" of an individual's disease.
+Dr. Tauben believes each person's medical condition is a unique experience, so each and every diagnosis and treatment depends on the "who," in addition to the "where and when" of an individual's disease.

-I continue my lifelong interests in philosophy, literature, and history, and have always enjoyed the visual and performing arts, reading and skiing.
-I am devoted to listening to and caring for people.
-Family, friendships and community still matter most.
+In his free time Dr. Tauben continues his lifelong interests in philosophy, literature and history.
+He has always enjoyed the visual and performing arts, reading and skiing.
+He is devoted to listening to and caring for people.
+He believes family, friendships and community still matter most.